QMCPACK/qmcpack/docs/developing.rst

 Walker
 ------
 Lightweight representation of a walker, used as the element in the WalkerConfigurations container class.
 In the batched version of the code the ``Walker::walker_id_`` and ``Walker::parent_id_`` allow logging walker instance trajectories etc. The basic data relations involved in are shown in :numref:`fig1`.
-If limit ourselves to single section logging the each walkerID will be unique generated using the equation
+If limit ourselves to single section logging then each walkerID will be unique generated using the equation
 .. math::
   :label: eq_walker_id
   walker_id = walker_id = num_walkers_created_++ * num_ranks_ + rank_ + 1

 where ``num_walkers_created_`` is a member variable of the sole ```MCPopulation`` object on the rank and initially set to 0.
-Each walkers ``parent_id`` is set at initiation of the walkers configuration to the walker from home the configuration is assigned.
+Each walkers ``parent_id`` is set when it is constructed to 0 and is assigned to ``walker_id`` of the Walker it is assigned from or the walker_id of the serialized walker it is copied from.
 If that assignment is from previous section's or run's ``WalkerConfigurations`` object then the value of the ``Walker::getWalkerID()`` is multiplied by -1.
 If the Walker's initial configuration comes from the golden particle set the parent_id will be 0.

 .. _fig1:
 .. figure:: /uml/WalkerID_chen.pdf
     :width: 400
     :align: center

+For fixed population methods this is all that is needed to understand ``walker_id``'s for DMC using dynamic population control the situation is a bit more involved.

+During DMC branching there are two distinct ways new walkers appear in a population.
+One is when transfered, the other is when walkers of multiplicity > 2 are amplified.
+They happen as two stages in order, transfer first than amplification.
+During the population balancing stage walker weight is converted to multiplicity which summed over will be the population of walkers for the next step.
+Based on the multiplicity of each rank, the highest multiplicity walkers on overpopulated ranks are sent to underpopulated ranks.
+When possible rank multiplicities are balanced by transfering fewer walkers with more than one unit of multiplicity.
+This is unit is unfortunately called a copy in the source code but it is simply the multiplicity that configuration will have after it is unpacked on the receiving rank.
+That multiplicity is removed from the walker on the sending rank.
+When a walker is received by a rank it spawns a new walker with a new walker ID.
+It saves that walker ID then copies from the walker from receive buffer.
+This operation overwrites the spawned walker member variables including ``walker_id`` and ``parent_id``.
+The walker_id is then copied over the ``parent_id`` and the retained ``walker_id`` from the spawned state is copied over the ``walker_id``.
+The walker multiplicity is set the multiplicity that walker lost on the sending rank.
+Each rank can still have walkers with multiplicity >= 2 at this point.
+Some of these maybe walkers that existed on the rank before the population balancing and some may have been received.
+Walkers with multiplicity < 1 are removed at the end of the population control stage.

+Now for purposes of making the next set of Monty Carlo moves all walkers need to be reduced to multiplicity 1 in the next step high multiplicity walkers will follow 1 trajectory for each unit of multiplicity which means they need to become independent configurations.
+For each unit of multiplicity >= 2 walker is spawned.
+These spawned walkers are assigned to from the high multiplicity walker.
+When a walker is amplified it sent walkers_id as a parent_id and the sent number of copies as its multiplicity.
+Then amplification of walkers with multiplicity 2 or greater occurs and the new multiplicity 1 walkers created get the ``walker_id`` of the amplified walker as their ``parent_id``.
+They keep there ``walker_id``'s from spawn time.

+The overarching premise of parent id is when a newly active walker is assigned to from an older walker the older walker's ``walker_id`` becomes the new walkers ``parent_id`` and the new walkers ``walker_id`` is a global unique ID.

 Wavefunction
 ------------